 The cast isn’t perfect for research purposes.
 An analysis of radioactive isotopes present in the actual fossil, for example, demonstrated that these ancient salmon were born in fresh water, lived most of their lives in the sea, and then returned to the fresh water to spawn.
 While advanced chemical analysis won’t be possible with the reproductions, though, the models will be accurate enough to handle so they can be used for taking measurements.
 And since they’re easy to make, the reproductions will also be suitable for display, letting far more people get a glimpse of the ancient anatomy of the saber-toothed salmon.

 In coming weeks, the library is also preparing to print models of fossilized hominid skulls.
 UO anthropologist Stephen Frost works regularly studying the skulls in Africa, but can’t bring samples back to UO.
-With the 3D printer at his disposal , though, that’s no longer such a dilemma for Frost.
-Instead, he can capture photographs of the specimens from a variety of angles and process the photos through a piece of software that stitches them together into a complete 3D image that can be printed on the Replicator, resulting in a picture-perfect replica that never has to leave its place of origin.
+With the 3D printer at his disposal, that’s no longer such a dilemma for Frost.
+Instead, he told Library Journal that he can now capture photographs of the specimens from a variety of angles and process the photos through a piece of software that stitches them together into a complete 3D image that can be printed on the Replicator, resulting in a picture-perfect replica that never has to leave its place of origin.

 The printer is free for staff and faculty to use, a decision Walton said would be revisited after the first year of operation, once the library has a better idea of the popularity of the printer and the materials cost associated with it.
 Walton and company are working to ensure projects are related to a class or research project.
 “We don’t want people just downloading something from [3D blueprint site] Thingiverse and print a trinket,” Walton said.
 “If there’s going to use the printer and use it for free, they’re going to have to learn to use it to create objects.”